Returning To Photography, The Workbook

 Before anything else, you need to be honest about where you actually are.
 Not where you think you should be.
 Not where you were three years ago when picking up the camera felt automatic.

 We're living in the Society of the Endless Image.
-Photographs everywhere.
-Ads, Instagram, other people's lives on a black mirror in your pocket fighting for your attention every moment of the day.
+Photographs and videos are everywhere.
+Ads, Instagram, other people's lives on a black mirror in your pocket, fighting for your attention every moment of the day.
 Your eye has been so saturated with other people's vision that your own has basically disappeared.
 This is what I call the Mass Drift.
-And it happens to almost every serious photographer at some point.
+And it happens to almost every photographer at some point.

 This module names what happened, and once you can name it, you can start to move.